 How Assisting Hands Helps

-While we do not provide Hospice Care at Assisting Hands Home Care, we coordinate care with hospice providers, lending additional support to families so they can spend quality time with their loved ones and allowing clients to rest comfortably in their own home.
+While we do not provide Hospice Care at Assisting Hands Home Care, we coordinate care with hospice providers in Montgomery County, MD and Northern Fairfax County, VA.
+We lend additional support to families so they can spend quality time with their loved ones and allowing clients to rest comfortably in their own home.

 When a family member is living with a life threatening medical condition, we believe they should be able to continue to live their days in the calmness of their own home, surrounded by loved ones and receiving the care they need.

 Assisting Hands caregivers are trained to provide non-medical assistance to our clients for a dignified end of life.
 Those services include:

 - meal preparation